[Last updated 4th Oct 2020]

 In the longer term, I'm considering working out how to put together a self-contained system that uses a Wireless IP camera and is powered from a small solar panel / battery combination.
-The idea is that you'd build it as per the instructions (or perhaps buy it already assembled off someone else), and then simply attach it to a nestbox.
+It could possibly be based on a drone camera, which is the right size and relatively cheap to buy.
+The idea is that you'd build it as per the instructions (or perhaps buy it already assembled), and then simply attach it to a nestbox.
 There would be no weird hardware or software to install and you wouldn't even need to pull any cables.

 I'd love to able to record audio along with the video.
 Unfortunately, Motion doesn't currently support this, nor does the TW680x video driver.
 Because everything is open source, there's nothing to stop me adding these features myself - except for finding the time and energy to do it.